 12. Check your paycheck withholdings

-Being on a tight budget means you need access to your money and likely can’t wait months to get a tax refund.
-Check with your CPA or use the IRS withholding calculator to see whether changing your tax withholdings makes sense for you.
+Check with your accountant or use the IRS withholding calculator to see whether changing your tax withholding makes sense for you.

 What experts say about saving money on a tight budget